 Notice there’s no mention of purchases?
 In fact, the word that matters most in that definition is “feeling.”

 That kind of “loyalty” isn’t sustainable.
 You’re always at risk of a competitor lowering their prices and your customers jumping ship.
-So instead of inspiring real loyalty, your loyalty program ends up feeding bargain hunting.
+So instead of inspiring real loyalty, your loyalty program ends up becoming a coupon dispensary that feeds bargain hunting.

 Your loyalty program has to be the platform for creating and maintaining these emotional connections.

 Have you ever met someone and just known you’re going to be good friends?